tkoenigGIT/FutureState/README.md

 Types of Comments

+Code Commenting:

-Code Commenting - This refers to writing descriptive variable names that are self explanatory.
+Utilize descriptive variable names that are self explanatory.
 This is a minimalist form of commenting, and looks like this:

 function addUserToDatabase(userName, userAge)

 Without any additional information, you can tell that the function will add a user’s name and age to a database.

-A common implementation of this is called Hungarian Notation.
+Inline Commenting:

-Inline Commenting - Specifically, these types of comments come at the end of a line of code, but we can also use this term to refer to comments inside of a function as well.
+Specifically, these types of comments come at the end of a line of code, but we can also use this term to refer to comments inside of a function as well.
 This is the most basic form of commenting.

 function calculateHitPoints(cUser) {
     var nStrength = document.getElementById("enemyStrength").value; // grab current enemy strength    // subtract user size : small = 1, medium = 2, large = 3
-    var nDamage = (nStrength * 3) ï¿½ cUser.nSize;
+    var nDamage = (nStrength * 3) cUser.nSize;
-    return cUser.nCurrentHitPoints ï¿½ nDamage;
+    return cUser.nCurrentHitPoints nDamage;
 }

+Function Commenting:

-Function Commenting - This type of commenting is found on the lines above a function, and reveals all of the necessary details about that function.
+This type of commenting is found on the lines above a function, and reveals all of the necessary details about that function.
 This includes parameters, return values, and any logic quirks or decisions that were made:

 /*
  * Summary:      Calculate hitpoints after attack using formula
- *               new = current ï¿½ ((enemyStrength*3) ï¿½ size)
+ *               new = current ((enemyStrength*3) size)
- * Parameters:   cUser ï¿½ object containing hero's stats
+ * Parameters:   cUser object containing hero's stats
  * Return:       Boolean indicating life or death
  */
 function calculateHitPoints(cUser) {
-    ï¿½

 } // end calculateHitPoints

+*Class/Page Commenting:*

+Comments that refer to an entire page or top level object fall into this category.
+Usually these comments include a broad overview, last edit date, associated files, author, and contact information.
+Additionally, this may include a general footer at the bottom of every page.
+Kevin wrote some great templates for building these types of comments in his feature on using XHTML templates.

+/*
+- - - - - - - - - - - - - - - - - - - - - - - - - - - - - Title :
+Author :
+URL : Description : Created :
+Modified : - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+*/

 **4. Performance Testing Guidelines**